otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 When prompted, name the migration: `00_create_institution_table`

-The migration file is saved in `prisma/migrations/`.
-Open it to see the generated SQL.

 > **Important:** Every time you change `schema.prisma`, you must create and apply a new migration.

 ---

 ### 3.9 Migration Naming Conventions

-Use a consistent, descriptive naming convention:

 ```
 00_create_institution_table